DataDog/documentation/content/en/security_monitoring/explorer.md

 Click on any Security Signal to open the Security Signal Panel and see more details about it: signal creation date, first seen date, last seen date, classification, tags, security signal message, and the samples that triggered the Security Signal.

-Use the **Share** button to share the log opened in side panel to other contexts.
+Use the **Share** button to share the Security Signal opened in side panel to a team member or any other Datadog notification integration.

 {{< img src="security_monitoring/explorer/share_signal.png" alt="Share Signal" responsive="true" style="width:50%;">}}